Scheriproct

 While you can drink alcohol while using Scheriproct, you should limit your alcohol consumption.

-Speak to your doctor or a pharmacist for further information.
+Consult your doctor or pharmacist for more information.

 Do I need a prescription for Scheriproct?

 You do need a prescription to buy Scheriproct online.
-When you order Scheriproct from Prescription Doctor, our doctor can issue a prescription for Scheriproct online for our UK registered pharmacy to fulfil.
+When you order Scheriproct from Prescription Doctor, our doctor can issue a prescription for Scheriproct online, which our UK-registered pharmacy will then fulfil.

 Can I buy Scheriproct over the counter?

 Scheriproct is not available over the counter.
 However, you can buy Scheriproct online without a prescription from Prescription Doctor.
-Our online doctor can issue a Scheriproct prescription online for you, which our UK based pharmacy can dispense and dispatch to your door.
+Our online doctor can issue a Scheriproct prescription online, which our UK-based pharmacy can then dispense and dispatch to your door.

 Avoid these 7 things if you have haemorrhoids